Snowdonia & Mount Snowdon

 A walking holiday in Snowdonia

-This beautiful corner of Wales has so much to offer, and a great deal more diversity than you might expect: as well as lofty mountains there are panoramic valleys, secluded lakes and a truly sensational coastline – making for surprisingly accessible walking amid a remote and authentic landscape.
+This beautiful corner of Wales has so much to offer, and a great deal more diversity than you might expect: as well as lofty mountains there are panoramic valleys, secluded lakes, and gushing waterfalls amid a remote and authentic landscape.
+Rivers rush through traditional stone-built villages huddled beneath peaks wrapped in early-morning mist, providing a serene backdrop, and soundtrack, to rewarding walks.

 Images courtesy of Nick Jenkins, Freespirit Images Photography (© NJ)